The Zoo Fence

 ”Let them see who have eyes to see” is a lesson found in practically every discipline, and since we all obviously have eyes, the reference surely is to a different kind of seeing, a different set of eyes, than we have come to rely upon.
 Perhaps the reference is to eyes that can see the prism for what it is, and beyond it, and surely the first step toward that accomplishment is to recognize that we may be victims and products of our own error, of the prism effect.

-Or, said somewhat differently, in a plutonic universe (for a discussion of this concept, please see Chapter 3 of our book “Take Off Your Shoes”), in which we are promised to experience what we expect to experience, we have got to deal first with our expectations, and clearly they are directly a function of our beliefs about the nature of reality.
+Or, said somewhat differently, in a plutonic universe (for a discussion of this concept, please see Chapter 3 of my book “Take Off Your Shoes”), in which we are promised to experience what we expect to experience, we have got to deal first with our expectations, and clearly they are directly a function of our beliefs about the nature of reality.
 We cannot expect what we cannot conceive of, and we can conceive of only what we believe to be possible or likely — that is, as falling within the bounds or limits of reality as we believe it to be.
 To alter our reality, then, we have to alter our understanding of what is possible.
 We have to see the universe totally differently than we do now, otherwise everything that comes to us will simply be more of the same.
 As the saying goes, the more things change, the more they are the same; and this is true, and will remain true, so long as the changes are effected within the old framework.
 It is not our attitudes or actions that are at fault, although they are telling symptoms, but our point of departure.
 Again, we have got to start over, from the beginning, for it is at the beginning that there was light.

 Ever Aspiring